GaloisInc/pirate/spec/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-The Pirate C and C++ Extensions
+The Pirate Framework
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^

 Overview
 ========

-The Pirate C and C++ extensions allow developers to partition their software into a set of software enclaves.
-These enclaves can communicate with each other using unidirectional communication channels, and can be mapped to different execution environments that may provide stronger isolation and integrity guarantees than traditional operating system process or hypervisor VM guarantees.
+The Pirate framework allow developers to partition their software into a set of software enclaves.
+These enclaves can communicate with each other using communication channels, and can be initialized to run in different execution environments that may provide strong isolation and integrity guarantees.
 This provides a higher level of assurance that the runtime maintains confidentiality and integrity requirements than traditional architectures.
 Our approach allows developers to use attributes to declarare enclaves and channels in the source code that can then be leveraged by the build process to map these virtual enclaves to hardware architectures tailored to the application security and performance requirements.

+The Pirate framework consists of language extensions to annotate programs, compiler extensions to build partitioned executables, a runtime application launcher to start and configure partitoned executables, and finally a set of developer support tools to inspect Pirate annotations and verify applications conform with policies.

 In addition to the enclave annotations, our extensions can attach attributes to declarations in the source code.
 These attributes will